RidwanzAnphelibelll/AutoPointing/README.md

-# Auto pointing subdomains to cloudflare.
+# Auto pointing subdomain to cloudflare.